inovex/aws-auth-controller/README.md

 ## TODOs

   * Semantic release versioning
-  * Clean up repository
-  * A validating webhook to
-    * check the ARN format
-    * check for duplicate ARNs
-    * check with AWS if ARN actually exists (?, needs IRSA)
+  * A validating webhook to check with AWS if ARN actually exists (?, needs IRSA)
   * Add `mapAccounts` if anybody needs it
-  * Tests, automated
+  * More tests